-Erik had felt guilty, even annoyed, the entire time he was out to lunch with Nadir.
+Erik felt guilty, even agitated, the entire time he was out to lunch with Nadir.
 All he could think about was finding Christine and apologizing for abandoning her like that.
-He wasn't even hungry, but he knew that Nadir had him cornered and if he declined the invite Nadir would become even more suspicious of his feelings towards Christine.
+He wasn't even hungry, but he knew that Nadir had him cornered; if he declined the invite Nadir would be even more suspicious of his feelings towards Christine.
 Not that Erik felt that he owed any sort of explanation to his friend, but he knew that Nadir could make life incredibly difficult if he so chose.

-He decided at this point denying any relations with Christine besides that of professor and student would be best for now.
+He decided at this point denying any relations with Christine besides that of professor and student would be best.
 He could maybe even go as far as claiming her to be his mentee, but even that would be suspicious as Erik had never shown interest in any student, ever.
 He knew that Nadir would understand his fascination of wanting to train Christine.
 Not even Nadir could deny the talent that runs through Christine's veins.
-He was doing the world a favor, really, by spending so much him with his angel and shaping her voice.
-Hearing her voice was an experience ever person with working ears ought to have.
+He was doing the world a favor, really, by spending so much time with his angel and shaping her voice.
+Hearing her voice was an experience every person with working ears ought to have.
 He just wanted to have that experience more than everyone else.

 He did not manage to eat very much while with his friend.
 Erik, like with everything else in his life, was quite particular about the food he consumed.
 Nadir took him to their favorite little cafe not too far from campus.
 He sipped his coffee and only poked at his food.
 Food was the farthest thing from his mind.
 He barely heard the babble coming from Nadir's mouth.